Apache Wicket : Defeating Encrypted And Stateful URLs

-Apache Wicket is an open source, server side, Java web application framework and used by quite a few big sites.
-It is discovered that the ‘encrypted url feature‘, which is expected to protect from CSRF (Cross-Site Request Forgery) attack, but it fails to provide enough protection against CSRF attack in Apache Wicket.
+Apache Wicket is an open-source, server-side, Java web application framework and used by quite a few big sites.
+It is discovered that the ‘encrypted url feature‘ is expected to protect from CSRF (Cross-Site Request Forgery) attacks, but it fails to provide enough protection against CSRF attacks Apache Wicket.
+Vulnerability Management Tool can stop these attacks.

-Encrypted URLs and stateful URL’s can be defeated by leveraging the use of CryptoMapper, which is the default encryption provider in Apache Wicket before 1.5.13, 6.x before 6.19.0, and 7.x before 7.0.0-M5.
-It is found that with the default security settings of CryptoMapper to encrypt URL’s is not strong enough to protect against all type os CSRF attacks.
-Along with CSRF, Apache Wicket is also prone to other attacks such as reflected XSS due to the weak cryptographic protection.
+Encrypted and stateful URLs can be defeated by leveraging CryptoMapper, the default encryption provider in Apache Wicket before 1.5.13, 6. x before 6.19.0, and 7. x before 7.0.0-M5.
+It is a fact that the default security settings of CryptoMapper to encrypt URLs is not strong enough to protect against all type of CSRF attacks.
+Along with CSRF, Apache Wicket is also prone to other attacks, such as reflected XSS, due to weak cryptographic protection.
+A Vulnerability Management Software is the solution for this.

-Request mapper CryptoMapper is typically registered into a wicket web application as root request mapper.
-It encrypts URL’s generated by another mapper.
-The original URL (both segments and parameters) is encrypted and is represented as URL segment.
+Request mapper CryptoMapper typically registers itself as a root request mapper in a wicket web application.
+It encrypts URLs generated by another mapper.
+The original URL (segments and parameters) is encrypted and represented as a URL segment.
 Apache Wicket had this great idea of encryption so that it will stop an attacker from guessing the URL and thus stop an attacker from doing CSRF and other attacks.

 Defeating Encrypted URLs in Apache Wicket:

-Apache Wicket’s default implementation ‘org.apache.wicket.util.crypt.SunJceCrypt’ uses the PBEWithMD5AndDES method to encrypt and decrypt the data.
-The security of this Password-Based Cryptography ultimately dependent on one or more secret text values or passwords.
-The loophole here is that the implementation uses the default password ‘WiCkEt-FRAMEwork.
-This fixed key allow an attacker to easily decrypt the URLs and generate valid URLs to use it for cross site request forgery and other attacks.
-Many sites don’t bother about changing default password.
+Apache Wicket’s default implementation, ‘org.apache.wicket.util.crypt.SunJceCrypt,’ uses the PBEWithMD5AndDES method to encrypt and decrypt the data.
+The security of this Password-Based Cryptography is ultimately dependent on one or more secret text values or passwords.
+The loophole is that the implementation uses the default password ‘WiCkEt-FRAMEwork.
+This fixed key allows an attacker to easily decrypt the URLs and generate valid URLs to use for cross-site request forgery and other attacks.
+Many sites don’t bother about changing the default password.

-How to defeat Encrypted URLs using default password:
+How to defeat Encrypted URLs using the default password:

-The attacker can now use this URL, modify accordingly and can embed this as a picture in victim’s site (eg. some game profile) as shown below.
-And when the victim is logged in attacker can see this request on behalf of the user.
+The attacker can now use this URL, modify it accordingly, and embed it as a picture in the victim’s site (eg, some game profile), as shown below.
+And when the victim is logging in attacker can see this request on behalf of the user.

 Source: www.smrrd.de